astrotars/the-stream-swiftui/README.md

 }
 ```

 We have a simple `@State` var that is bound to a `TextField` to store what the user types.
-When clicking "Login" we'll call our function `.login` which in turn calls the `@EnvironmentObject` `Account`.
+When clicking "Login" we'll call our function `.login` which in turn calls `@EnvironmentObject` `Account.login`.
 This `Account` object is essentially a service object that contains our business logic and account data.
 For simplicity, this object will contain all business logic.
 In a real application, you'd likely want to split it up.
-The `Account` object is given in our `SceneDelegate` during the scene setup (in this case there's only 1 scene so it's effectively our application setup):
+The `Account` object is given in our `SceneDelegate` during the scene setup (in this case there's only 1 scene in our case so it's effectively our application setup):

 ```swift
 // ios/TheStream/SceneDelegate.swift:22